-Hartgen Archeological Associates, Inc. (Hartgen) has been retained to create a supplemental Cultural Resources Management Plan (CRMP) for the proposed Champlain Hudson Power Express (Project) located over multiple counties in New York.
-The current CRMP is focused on the HVDC converter station to be placed on the northwest tip of Queens along the East River in the Astoria section, on the former Poletti Generating Facility parcel currently owned by ConEdison.
+Hartgen Archeological Associates, Inc. (Hartgen) has been retained to create a supplemental Cultural Resources Management Plan (CRMP) for the proposed Champlain Hudson Power Express (Project) located over multiple counties through New York.
+The current phase of work focuses on the overland portions of Package 8 which includes a small area of the southeastern tip of the Bronx, the northern part of Randalls Island, and the very northwestern tip of Queens.

-The Project has received approvals by the U.S. Department of Energy (DOE) and the U.S. Army Corps of Engineers, with consultation from the NYSHPO.
-The goal of the CRMP is to provide a framework for managing potential impacts to known, relevant historical properties and archeological sites (determined to be eligible for or listed in the National Register of Historic Places).
-Site discovered during construction activities will also be managed in the Supplemental CRMP's framework.
-In addition, this management plan will create a comprehensive framework for identifying and undertaking additional archeological work that may be required prior to and during the construction of the Project.
+The Project has received approvals by the U.S. Department of Energy (DOE), the U.S. Army Corps of Engineers, with consultation from the NY SHPO.
+The goal of the CRMP is to provide a framework in which potential impacts to all relevant historical properties and archeological sites (determined to be eligible for or listed in the National Register of Historic Places) known to exist, or which may be discovered, are to be managed.
+This management plan will also create a comprehensive framework for identifying and undertaking any additional archeological work that may be required prior to and during the construction of the Project.

 TRC Companies, Inc. (TRC) created a draft comprehensive Management Plan in 2015, finalized in 2021 to include three additional reports.
 This management plan is referred to throughout the current document (Appendix 1), with this document serving to fully incorporate all the relevant information for Phase I of construction into one succinct document.
-In the event of a conflict between this document and that provided in Appendix 1, the CRMP (2021) will prevail.
+In the event of a conflict between this document and that provided in Appendix 1, the CRMP (TRC 2021) will prevail.